Da4ndo/NestAuthFlow/README.md

 - CSRF Protection

 I tried using these things, but they didn't work very well and had some issues.
 So for now, I took them out.

+## Changelog

+v1.1.0 - 18.08.2023:

+- Now can login with either username or email.
+- Uses database rather then users.json. (sqlite memory)

 ## Getting Started